Hindrance/FastFive/README.md

 ## Introduction

-This pipeline performs comprehensive analysis of Oxford Nanopore FAST5 files including:
+This pipeline will perform a reasonable first-pass analysis of Oxford Nanopore FAST5 files including:

 - **Basecalling** with Guppy
 - **Quality Control** with NanoPlot